Auckland travel guide

 One Tree Grill

 One Tree Grill Restaurant is an upmarket dining experience which serves up traditional Pacific Rim cuisine and boasts a very impressive array of wines from the region and abroad.
 The restaurant prides itself in it professional service and quality food, making every dining experience a unique and special evening out for its customers.
 The food is beautifully presented and tastes equally as delicious.
-The venison and chocolate dish is definitely a must-try.
 Although rather a bit more expensive than other options in the area, the quality certainly lives up to the price point.
 Bookings are essential.

-Auckland's 'city of sails' reputation and natural beauty make it an ideal destination for tourists wishing to take part in sightseeing and various other activities.
-Surpassing its daytime reputation Auckland comes alive at night.
+Auckland's 'city of sails' reputation and natural beauty make it an ideal destination for tourists wishing to take part in sightseeing, but never fear, party-goers: Auckland comes alive at night.
 With clubs, bars, cinemas, dance clubs and pubs, Auckland is arguably the kiwi nightlife capital.
 The Tourist Times is a great source of hip and happening entertainment listings and is distributed free of charge throughout the city.

 Auckland International Airport